Remember the chia seed crackers that we ate at Chocolatree Café just before hiking up 0.6 miles of rocky mountainside?

 As soon as I got home, I knew I had to bust out a version of these in my own kitchen.
 I was “running” on 3 hours of sleep thanks to a 4am wake-up call and the chocolate I was inhaling wasn’t making me feel any better.
 The chia crackers came to my rescue!

-These Endurance Crackers are extremely light and crispy while providing long-lasting energy.
-They are also vegan, gluten-free, soy-free, nut-free, sugar-free, and oil-free to boot!
+These Endurance Crackers are extremely light, healthy, and crispy while providing long-lasting energy.
+I love serving them with hummus (obviously) or smashed avocado and sea salt.
 Feel free to change up the seasonings and spices as you wish.
-Nutritional info follows.
+These crackers are inspired by the ChcolaTree Organic Oasis in Sedona.

 - 1/2 cup chia seeds